Last updated 2024-05-21

 One of my few long-standing ambitions in flying was to cross the Atlantic as pilot.
 I had visions of removed seats, ferry tanks and wearing a lifejacket in the pilot seat during a 20-hour crossing.
 In early 2010, I had the opportunity to ferry a Gulfstream III (N554HD, now ZS-VIP) across the Atlantic.
 I flew as co-pilot while we made our way home in leisurely fashion—four legs over three days.
 Somehow, flying a powerful bizjet across the ocean in five hours is so much more civilised...

-Most of my recent flying has been in ambulance jets, traversing Africa to collect patients in a mobile intensive-care unit.
-Interestingly, ZS-OIF is one of the jets that I fly most regularly.
-Since I first flew 'OIF in 2006, it has just refused to leave my life!
+Most of my more recent flying was in ambulance jets, traversing Africa to collect patients in a mobile intensive-care unit.
+Interestingly, ZS-OIF is one of the jets that I flew most regularly.
+Since I first flew 'OIF in 2006, it just refused to leave my life!
 In the final years before The Flu put paid to my ambulance flying, 'OIF sported a funky paint job branding it as an "Air Ambulance".

 In 2017, long-time buddy Louw van Zyl talked me into some gliding.
 For the first time, I've been able to do some recreational flying, with no objective but to enjoy the experience and learn.
 I've learned a lot, but I'm probably still the slowest pilot in the universe.
 It's amazing to me how one can stay up for many hours, burning no fuel and making almost no noise.
 With the glider in trim, the experience is completely effortless, and I can sit and look out across the countryside, sporting an insane grin.
 You can see a few of my flights here.
 I'm hoping the collection will grow.
 In the mean time, you can read about my most exciting glider flight.
 I stayed up for over six hours, having burned less than two litres of fuel to get airborne.